What's the UK law on underglow neons and car headlights?

-Here's the gist of the Regulations, but we'd recommend having a more thorough look at the whole document yourself to check any exceptions to the rules and make sure your car's neon lights aren't breaking any laws.
+We’re going to summarise some of the regulations as they appear in The Road Vehicles Lighting Regulations 1989, but we'd recommend having a more thorough look at the whole document yourself to check any exceptions to the rules and to make sure your car's neon lights aren't breaking any laws.

 - You should be able to switch the lights on and off with an independent switch.

+Sometimes the police will take different views on your car’s light system, depending on how distracting they perceive them to be.
 If you are stopped by the police, be courteous and polite.
 If you are asked to switch off the neons we suggest that you do so or they could issue you with an order to remove them.